Convex cocompact actions in real projective geometry: Introduction

 \begin{example} If $\Gamma$ is strongly convex cocompact in $\PP(V)$, then it is convex cocompact in $\PP(V)$.
 This is immediate from the definitions since when $\Omega$ is strictly convex, the full orbital limit set $\Lambdao_\Omega(\Gamma)$ coincides with the accumulation set of a single $\Gamma$-orbit of~$\Omega$.
 See Theorem~\ref{thm:main-noPETs} below for a refinement. \end{example}

-\begin{example} If $\Gamma$ divides (\ie preserves and acts cocompactly on) a nonempty properly convex open subset $\Omega$ of $\PP(V)$, then $\Ccore_\Omega(\Gamma)=\Omega$ and $\Gamma$ is convex cocompact in $\PP(V)$.
-There are many known examples of divisible convex sets which fail to be strictly convex, yielding convex cocompact groups which are not strongly convex cocompact in $\PP(V)$: see Example~\ref{ex:Zn} for a baby case.
-The first indecomposable examples for $\dim(V)=4$ were constructed by Benoist \cite{ben06}, and further examples were recently constructed for $\dim(V)=4$ in \cite{bdl} and for $5\leq\dim(V)\leq 8$ in \cite{clm16}.
-See Section~\ref{subsubsec:nonstrict-div}. \end{example}
+\begin{example} If $\Gamma$ divides (\ie acts cocompactly on) a nonempty properly convex open subset $\Omega$ of $\PP(V)$, then $\Ccore_\Omega(\Gamma)=\Omega$ and $\Gamma$ is convex cocompact in $\PP(V)$ (see Corollary~\ref{cor:ideal-bound-naive-cc}.\eqref{item:ideal-bound-cc}).
+There exist divisible convex sets which are not strictly convex, yielding convex cocompact groups that are not strongly convex cocompact in $\PP(V)$: see Example~\ref{ex:Zn} for a basic case.
+As discussed in Section~\ref{subsubsec:ex-div}, an important class of examples is the so-called symmetric ones where $\Omega$ is a higher-rank symmetric space.
+The first other indecomposable examples were constructed by Benoist \cite{ben06} for $4\leq\dim(V)\leq 7$, and further examples were recently constructed for $\dim(V)=4$ in \cite{bdl18} and for $5\leq\dim(V)\leq 7$~in~\cite{clm20}. \end{example}

 In Theorem~\ref{thm:main-general} we shall give several characterizations of convex cocompactness in $\PP(V)$.
-In particular, we shall prove that the class of subgroups of $\PGL(V)$ that are convex cocompact in $\PP(V)$ is precisely the class of holonomy groups of compact properly convex projective orbifolds with strictly convex boundary; this ensures that this class of groups is stable under small deformations, using \cite{clt15}.
+In particular, we shall prove that the class of subgroups of $\PGL(V)$ that are convex cocompact in $\PP(V)$ is precisely the class of holonomy groups of compact properly convex projective orbifolds with strictly convex boundary; this ensures that this class of subgroups is stable under small deformations, using \cite{clt15}.
 Before stating this and other results, let us make the connection with the context of Theorem~\ref{thm:Ano-PGL} (strong convex cocompactness).